DanBrandt/EUVpy/docs/source/examples.rst

     f107a = 85
     f107b = 87

-Generally speaking, it's most convenient to view solar spectra in something like a `stair plot'.
+Generally speaking, it's most convenient to view solar spectra in something like a "stair plot".
 An example of this can be found in Figure 8 of `Nishimoto, et al. 2021 <https://link.springer.com/article/10.1186/s40623-021-01402-7>`_.
 In order to do that, we need to get the boundaries of the wavelength ranges.
 We can do that as follows: